Nancy B. Olson: Professional service and teaching

-She was a Visiting Distinguished Scholar at OCLC in 1982-83.
+She was a Visiting Distinguished Scholar at OCLC in 1982–83.

 As an expert on non-print cataloging, she was a frequent instructor and workshop leader who taught catalogers about non-print cataloging.
-Some of Olson's teaching events were long associations including teaching a workshop at the University of Pittsburgh for 15 years and a twice-a-year workshop at San Jose State University for five years.
-Olson also taught workshops by invitation in many other settings including OLAC conferences.
-Her teaching also extended to more general cataloging training including her founding of, and work with, the Minnesota AACR2 Trainers, a group of librarians who conducted a series of workshops in Minnesota on the then-new AACR2 cataloging rules.
+Some of Olson's teaching events were long-term associations, including teaching a workshop at the University of Pittsburgh for 15 years and a twice-a-year workshop at San Jose State University for five years.
+Olson also taught workshops by invitation in many other settings, including OLAC conferences.
+Her teaching also extended to more general cataloging training, including her founding of, and work with, the Minnesota AACR2 Trainers, a group of librarians who conducted a series of workshops in Minnesota on the then-new AACR2 cataloging rules.
 Her final workshop was presented at the 2004 OLAC conference in St. Paul, Minnesota.

 Awards and honors

-Olson was the 1980 recipient of the Esther J. Piercy Award by the American Library Association’s Association for Library Collections & Technical Services (ALCTS) for outstanding contributions to librarianship in the field of technical services.
+Olson was the 1980 recipient of the Esther J. Piercy Award by the American Library Association's Association for Library Collections & Technical Services (ALCTS) for outstanding contributions to librarianship in the field of technical services.

 She received a certificate of merit from the Minnesota Library Association in 1980.

 Olson received the OLAC Founder Award in 1986 for her contributions to audiovisual cataloging and her role in founding the Online Audiovisual Catalogers (OLAC).
 The award was renamed the Nancy B. Olson Award in her honor in 1999.

 She was awarded a Faculty Merit Award from Minnesota State University, Mankato in 1989.

 Olson received the 1999 Margaret Mann Citation, one of the highest awards in librarianship, from the ALCTS Cataloging and Classification Section for her role in “guiding the evolution and promoting the adoption of standardized cataloging” for audiovisual materials.